Animation

 If you are exporting frames, keep in mind that p5.js automatically uses a higher resolution on retina displays, and this is the resolution at which `save()` will export.
 You can use `pixelDensity(1);` before your `createCanvas()` call to disable this.

-There are many applications that can take a sequence of frames and stitch them into a video.
+Many applications can take a sequence of frames and stitch them into a video.
 FFmpeg is a powerful command line utility for this and other video tasks.
 FFmpeg is a good choice for automated/back-end workflows.
 After Effects is a good choice if you are going to use the animation as part of a larger animated composition.

 1. Open Photoshop.